Which painkillers help in osteoarthritis of the knee?

 Photo of a man taking painkillers

-Some NSAIDs can be bought at pharmacies without a prescription – for example, to treat a headache or menstrual pain.
+Some NSAIDs can be bought at pharmacies without a prescription – for example, to treat a headache or period pain.
 But higher doses are sometimes needed to relieve pain effectively in osteoarthritis, and they have to be prescribed by a doctor.

 The drug etofenamate is available in the form of a cream or gel too.
 But there's no good-quality research on its effectiveness.